 It may also be secured on the ground with stakes.
 Its hollow bottom also offers the option of filling the figure with gravel or sand to keep it secure.

-The BriteNway Premium Bird Repellent Fake Flying Hawk Decoy
+The GiftExpress Scarecrow Bird Repellent Fake Flying Hawk Decoy

-The BriteNway Premium Bird Repellent Fake Flying Hawk Decoy is a life-like hawk figure that can hang from a window, beam, covered porch or patio, or garden.
+The GiftExpress Scarecrow Bird Repellent Fake Flying Hawk Decoy is a life-like hawk figure that can hang from a window, beam, covered porch or patio, or garden.
 It is a harmless way to deter pigeons, rabbits, mice, and other animals to protect home and property.

-Since hawks are feared in the animal kingdom for their hunting prowess, this product may be highly effective at keeping away pigeons.
-It includes loop and string, as well as a bag to store its removable wings when not in use.
+Since hawks are feared in the animal kingdom for their hunting prowess, this product may be highly effective at keeping pigeons away.
+It includes a loop and string, as well as a bag to store its removable wings when not in use.

 The Bird-X Stainless Steel Bird Spikes Kit